 There are barriers to expanding the availability of fresh, nutritious, and local produce through small stores, including locating funding sources for conversion, obtaining appropriate city permits and paying fees, investing in additional infrastructure and marketing, and investing in business plan development or appropriate training for store owners and managers.
 Corner stores may also have to address crime issues, such as loitering or drug dealing, which requires the cooperation of the surrounding community as well as Oakland Police.
 Perhaps the greatest challenge is locating willing, eager store owners and managers for whom the investment risk of changing store formats is balanced by the opportunity to expand sales and generate new revenue through a community-oriented product line.
+Shifting a sales base from alcohol or tobacco to fresh food does in fact represent a significant risk for store owners; however, given the community benefits, including lessoned neighborhood problems related to alcohol consumption and increased health benefits of limiting tobacco sales and providing access to fresh nutrition foods that result from these conversions suggests that the City has a legitimate interest in promoting conversions.

-&lt;sup>102 Alameda County Department of Public Health, 2005.
+107 Alameda County Department of Public Health, 2005.

 These small stores represent many existing Oakland businesses, and offer significant local economic development opportunities through the expansion of produce and other fresh, nutritious food sales.
-Corner store conversions have the potential to contribute to both store revenue as well as creating positive relationships between retailers and the community, by becoming major community assets.
+Corner store conversions have the potential to contribute to store revenue as well as creating positive relationships between retailers and the community, by becoming major community assets.
 A special focus might be corner stores near schools, where children stop to purchase after-school snacks and where the availability of healthy, fresh food choices is especially important.

 (For more details on recommendations and case studies, see "Chapter 6.
 Toward a Sustainable Food Plan for Oakland: Conclusions and Recommendations" on "Recommendations for Food Security.")